 Our doctors provide ongoing care for people who have experienced or are at risk for a stroke or transient ischemic attack (TIA), and people who have a complex neurovascular disease such as a brain aneurysm, arteriovenous malformations, dural and arteriovenous fistulas, vascular tumors, cavernous malformations, carotid stenosis, and carotid or vertebral dissection.

 People who have experienced a stroke or TIA and those with complex neurovascular diseases have a specialized set of medical needs.
-We provided highly specialized care to people recovering from brain injury and surgical treaments in our neurointensive care units located at Kimmel Pavilion and NYU Langone Hospital—Brooklyn.
-Our experienced team of clinicians helps patients navigate treatment and offers access to a full spectrum of resources designed to expertly manage clinical care, including rehabilitation and recovery services at Rusk Rehabilitation and risk reduction programs at NYU Langone’s Center for the Prevention of Cardiovascular Disease.
+We provide highly specialized care to people recovering from brain injury and surgical treatments in our neurointensive care units at Kimmel Pavilion, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island Our experienced team of clinicians helps patients navigate treatment and offers access to a full spectrum of resources designed to expertly manage clinical care, including rehabilitation and recovery services at Rusk Rehabilitation and risk reduction programs at NYU Langone’s Center for the Prevention of Cardiovascular Disease.

 NYU Langone’s Comprehensive Stroke Center is an integral part of the Center for Stroke and Neurovascular Diseases and provides advanced stroke care 24 hours a day, 7 days a week.
 With locations in Manhattan and Brooklyn, the Comprehensive Stroke Center offers rapid diagnosis, effective treatment, multidisciplinary preventive strategies, and advanced rehabilitative care for people who have experienced or are at risk for a stroke.
 Our team at the Center for Stroke and Neurovascular Diseases collaborates with Comprehensive Stroke Center experts to coordinate care from stroke risk identification through treatment and recovery.